aaronbloomfield/ics/hws/hw-buffer.md

 You will need to submit a copy of the buffer_addr.h file when you submit your program so that it compiles.
-You can have any values in that file, since we will provide our own during testing.
+You can have any values in that file, since we will overwrite it with our own during testing.

+Just to be clear: you need to write one that is the address of the buffer, and use that in your attack_shellcode program.
+You will have to submit that file so that everything compiles.
+When we are testing your code, we will overwrite your `buffer_addr.h` file with our own, and recompile your program.

 ### Task 5: add a newline

-***BACK UP YOUR CODE FIRST!!!*** You are about to modify your program, and if things go poorly, then you want to be able to revert back to the code that successfully completes task 3.
+***BACK UP YOUR CODE FIRST!!!*** You are about to modify your program, and if things go poorly, then you want to be able to revert back to the code that successfully completes tasks 3 and 4.

 If you have made it this far, then your code, when run, looks something like: